sisl/Chimp/README.md

 	* Single-player Arcade Learning Environment
 	* Tiger POMDP problem

-* Agent: the general framework that handles all interactions between a learner, a memory and a simulator.
+* Agent: the general framework that handles all interactions between a learner, a memory, and a simulator.

 # Dependencies